JANE FINCH COMMUNITY MINISTRY

 The community ministry provides support to Jane Finch Unity, a grassroots organization that is committed to ending gun violence in the neighbourhood.
 Over the years the ministry has supported many coalitions and networks including: Basic Needs Action Network, Network of Community Based Organizations, Making Connections, Jane Finch Street Involved Youth Issues Coalitions, Neighbourhood Action Youth Employment Committee, Black Creek Financial Action Network, Black Creek Community Collaborative, Jane Finch Crisis Response Network, Beyond Carding Coalition, Jane Finch Toronto Strong Neighbourhood Strategy, Jane Finch Church Coalition, Black Creek Micro Credit program .

 Through partnerships, the Ministry provides many meaningful programs and initiatives including: recreation programs for youth, arts and crafts, community and cultural festivals, educational and employment programs, a monthly food bank, community kitchens, and student nutrition programs.
 A microcredit program was developed to provide loans to local entrepreneurs who have great business ideas, but cannot access bank credit.
-To address problems of systemic racism and skyrocketing rates of unemployment for black male youths, the Ministry plays a central role in distributing scholarships and back packs filled with school supplies, in conjunction with the Firgrove Tenants’ Association, Firgrove Learning & Innovation Community Centre and the Painters Union.
+To address problems of systemic racism and skyrocketing rates of unemployment for black male youths, the Ministry plays a central role in distributing scholarships and back packs filled with school supplies, in conjunction with the Firgrove Tenants’ Association, Firgrove Learning & Innovation Community Centre, the Painters Union and Gifts with Vision.
 Since 2007 a total of 12,000 back packs have been given out.
-This year 3 scholarships were awarded and in 2015 Mayor John Tory joined the Back to School BBQ where 10 scholarships were handed out.
+In 2015 Mayor John Tory joined the Back to School BBQ where 10 scholarships were handed out.

 PASSPORT TO EMPLOYMENT